lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-“Katie Rawson and Trevor Muñoz’s “Against Cleaning”, and the “Tidy Data” paper they cite by statistician Hadley Wickham.
+“Katie Rawson and Trevor Muñoz’s “Against Cleaning”, and the “Tidy Data” paper they cite by statistician Hadley Wickham.
 Although the former comes from a humanistic / librarian perspective, and the latter a statistical and programming perspective, I believe they are in fundamental agreement. ...
 Wickham’s paper, published in the Journal of Statistical Software, has been fairly called a manifesto, as it strongly advocates for more attention towards the “mundane data manipulation chores” that precede any kind of analytical work.
-“Tidy datasets are easy to manipulate, model and visualize, and have a speci c structure: each variable is a column, each observation is a row, and each type of observational unit is a table.” ...What was important about the Knoedler data being “tidy” wasn’t that it was somehow “clean” in a Platonic sense of being a pure representation of historical reality, but instead that the well- de fined relationships between is various fields and records allowed students to try a large number of queries against the data with much less effort than if they had been working with, for example, a word document transcribing the stock books into paragraphs.
-In this way, Wickham’s “tidy data” goes hand in hand with the deep questions that Rawson and Muñoz pose about the notion of “clean” data.”
+“Tidy datasets are easy to manipulate, model and visualize, and have a speciy a large number of queries against the data with much less effort than if they had been working with, for example, a word document transcribing the stock books into paragraphs.
+In this way, Wickham’s “tidy data” goes hand in hand with the deep questions that Rawson and Muñoz pose about the notion of “clean” data.”
 (Lincoln)

-“I leaned on the word “tidy” in part due to Marie Kondo’s *Tidying Up*, newly popularized in the United States from the Net ix special last year.
-Marie Kondo’s tidiness is not an absolute, but instead contextual.
-In *your* home, what matters most?
+“I leaned on the word “tidy” in part due to Marie Kondo’s *Tidying Up*, newly popularized in the United States from the Net*your* home, what matters most?
 Answering that question isn’t a prerequisite to starting to tidy - it’s an ongoing discovery that happens during the process of tidying.”
 (Lincoln)